How to create spot shapes for numbering

 2.2.
 Select the object and then under Drawing Tools, on the Format tab, in the Arrange group, click on the Group dropdown list and select Ungroup.
 It ungroups all shapes:

 2.3.
-Select some of circles and group them, for example into three different groups:
+Select some of the circles and group them, for example into three different groups:

 Note: To group objects, just select them and then under Drawing Tools, on the Format tab, in the Arrange group, click on the Group dropdown list and select Group.

-Note: See How to select and format object in the slide with a big number of objects for more easier selections.
+Note: See How to select and format objects in the slide with a big number of objects for for more comfortable selections.

 2.4.
 Positioning and rotating groups by using the rotation handle in the top of the selecting border: